arshagarwal/AC-gan/README.md

 ## Steps to run the code using docker container(recommended way):
 1. Install the docker cli tools by following the [docker installation steps](https://docs.docker.com/engine/install/ubuntu/).
 2. Clone the repository by running `!git clone https://github.com/arshagarwal/AC-gan.git` .
-3. Run the command `docker build -f docker -t Acgan:latest .` to build the docker container.
+3. Run the command `docker build -f docker -t acgan:latest .` to build the docker container.
-4. Run the command `docker run -it Acgan:latest` to start the docker container.
+4. Run the command `docker run -it acgan:latest` to start the docker container.
-5. Run the command `python torch_train_cgan.py --data_path slim_dataset`.
+5. Run the command `python torch_train_cgan.py --data_path slim_dataset/Test_dataset`.
 **Alternatively to train on custom dataset replace the `slim_dataset/Train_dataset` string with the path of your custom dataset.**
 6. Run the command `!python visualize.py  2` to visualize results for **2** categories.
 ### Note: After running this command the results will be stored in **grid_results_n_epochs** directory.